cosmos/sdk-tutorials/academy/4-my-own-chain/wager-denom.md

     }
     ```

-    Not to forget where it emits an event:
+    Do not forget to also insert the values where it emits an event:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/9045c60/x/checkers/keeper/msg_server_create_game.go#L58]
     ctx.EventManager().EmitEvent(